Alarmod/MRI_MedicalAnalysis/automated_workplace/README.md

 and unpack it to resources folder

-# Manual for Run:
+# Manual for run:
-python main.py
+_python main.py_

 # Used programming languages
-Python
+Python 3.8 and more new

 # System requirements
 Windows 10-11, Linux
+Python 3.8 and more new